-Job #2 when building a processor is getting the most speed out of it as possible.
+Job #2 when building a processor is getting the top speed as high as possible.
 To this end most Hive modules have configurable registering on inputs and outputs which can effectively isolate timing to the fabric rather than the FPGA I/O pins when doing individual module speed trial builds.
 The component pipe.v can go from a single wire to any desired width and registering depth, and is used throughout the design for general registering and pipelining.
 (A downside to this approach is that useful internal signal names get reduced to vector indexes, which can make them difficult to differentiate in simulation.)

 It is important during early testing to identify the slowest low level hardware path.
 This then is the lower speed target for the remaining circuitry, which should be written / implemented at least 10% or so faster so as to have a bit of a cushion when it all comes together - the more margin the better because modules have a tendency to slow down considerably when spattered willy nilly onto the fabric with all of the other logic.
-Just as C compilers can often beat the best human hand coders (particularly when targeting x86 and other insanely complex processors) there are various FPGA synthesis options that will likely produce a faster top speed, and an automated seed hunt with multiple options (e.g. Altera's "Design Space Explorer") will usually produce a faster point in the design space if you've got some time in your life to spare.
+Just as C compilers can often beat the best human hand coders, there are various FPGA synthesis options that will likely produce a faster top speed, and an automated seed hunt with multiple options (e.g. Altera's "Design Space Explorer") will usually produce a faster point in the design space if you've got some time in your life to spare.
 This is worth doing if only to know the top speed easily attainable.